vigneshraghunathan/SAPHANATutorials/tutorials/2016/11/hxe-change-host-to-ip/hxe-change-hostname-to-ip.md

     ![xs apps before output](./beforechange.png)

 2. Run the command, `/sbin/ifconfig` to get the IP address of your system.
-Take a note of it for step 2.
+Take a note of it for step 3.

     ![ifconfig command](./ifconfig.png)

-3. After taking a backup of the file, **/hana/shared/HXE/global/hdb/custom/config/xscontroller.ini**, add the following lines:
+3. After taking a backup of the file **/hana/shared/HXE/global/hdb/custom/config/xscontroller.ini**, add the following lines:

    ```
    [communication]